kianw-devel/Phys39A-TEC9/docs/module_notes/module_01_evidence.md

 | Maximum ADC value | 1023 counts |
 | Midrange ADC value, $(0+1023)/2$ | 511.5 counts |

-For the nominal 5.00 V reference, the one-count ADC voltage resolution is
+For the 5.00 V reference, the one-count ADC voltage resolution is

 $$
 \Delta V=\frac{5.00\ \mathrm{V}}{1023}=0.00488\ \mathrm{V}=4.88\ \mathrm{mV/count}.
 $$

 The readings occupy discrete levels because the Arduino Uno uses a 10-bit ADC, which represents the input using only the 1024 integer codes from 0 through 1023.
-Small electrical noise and  reference-voltage variation caused the stationary reading to alternate between adjacent codes.
+Small electrical noise and  reference-voltage variation caused the reading to alternate.
 Printing additional decimal places cannot create finer physical ADC resolution.

 ## Averaging results